 After multiple attempts to find a financially viable solution to implement PTC with the input of outside consulting firms, DCTA decided to take a different approach.
 Critical to the success of DCTA’s new approach was the solicitation of industry feedback in the development of the technical approach to implement PTC, as well as seizing opportunities presented by the specific characteristics of the agency’s A-train system.

 More information about PTC and the public transit industry is available on the American Public Transportation Association (APTA) website here.

 DCTA has installed Enhanced Automatic Train Control (E-ATC) which is a type of PTC system that uses an underlying automatic train control (ATC) system in conjunction with other “enhanced” features or systems to achieve the core required functionalities of PTC.
 The E-ATC system is designed to ensure train movement over properly aligned track switches, prevent over speeding, prevent trains from running past stop signals and align train movements with restrictive operating conditions caused due to track and road crossing conditions.

 E-ATC also allows DCTA to leverage its fiber networks that enhance its existing signal system.

-DCTA has finished testing of its PTC technology and the FRA has approved the agency's Revenue Service Demonstration (RSD) application.
-DCTA is currently operating in RSD (PTC turned on) on select train runs.
-DCTA is the first transit agency in Texas to have RSD on its entire territory.
-As of December 31, 2018, the agency has met the federally-mandated deadline to be in RSD for consideration of its alternate schedule request.
+DCTA finished testing of its PTC technology and the FRA approved the agency's Revenue Service Demonstration (RSD) application as of December 31, 2018.
+DCTA is currently operating in RSD (PTC turned on) during regularly-scheduled A-train service with passengers on board.
+The agency is the first in Texas to implement PTC on its entire commuter rail system.

 The agency is diligently working with the FRA to implement PTC within the federally mandated requirements and is currently listed by the FRA as one of the top third of public transit agencies for PTC implementation progress.
 DCTA expects the FRA to certify its PTC technology by June 2020.